SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Analysis Results

 Since we do not have a spectroscopic redshift from the host galaxy, we ran an initial fit over a coarse redshift grid ($1 < z < 3, \Delta z = 0.1$).
 The fit confirmed a classification of SN~Ia at $z\approx 2$.
 To obtain a more precise redshift, we restricted the fit to a finer and narrower redshift range ($2.0 < z < 2.2, \Delta z = 0.001$) resulting in a best match to SN~2011fe at $+2.8$ days and best-fit redshift of $z = 2.05$.
 The top five best-fit SNe~Ia have phases ranging $-2.8 < t < 2.8$ days, and redshifts ranging $2.046 < z < 2.065$.
 All best-fitting SN templates indicate that the SN contributes $>99\%$ of the total flux, consistent with the relative large separation of \CosmosSNIa from its host galaxy.
 In \autoref{fig:2011fe} we show a comparison of \CosmosSNIa to SN~2011fe at a similar phase of $+3.4$ days which enables a comparison of the flux in the NUV.

 To refine our redshift estimate, we constructed a redshift fitting routine using optical spectra of normal-SN~Ia from {\tt kaepora}, an open-source database for SN~Ia spectra \citep{Siebert19}. {\tt kaepora} is a relational database and suite of analysis tools for SN~Ia spectra.
 This database contains a large number of homogenized SN~Ia spectra (deredshifted, interpolated, and corrected from Milky Way and host galaxy reddening) and associated light curve metadata.
 Our procedure was as follows: first, we selected spectra from {\tt kaepora} from SNe~Ia with $-3 < t < 3$ days and $1.0 < \Delta m_{15} (B) < 1.75$ with wavelength ranges covering $3500 - 9500$ in the rest frame (resulting in 66 spectra of 43 SNe~Ia).
 We then convolved these spectra with the NIRSpec prism dispersion function for $z = 2.046$ (assuming minimal differences over our narrow redshift fitting range).
 For each spectrum we then determined the best-fit redshift which minimized $\chi^2$ over observed wavelengths of $1.1 - 2.7\mu m$.
-We obtain $z = 2.06 \pm 0.01$ from the distribution of best fitting spectra.
-We note that SN~2011fe ($z=2.046$) is ranked fourth using this method.
+We obtain $z = 2.06 \pm 0.01$ from the distribution of best fitting spectra with $\chi^2/\nu < 2$ (for SNe with multiple spectra in the sample, only the highest ranked is used in this average).
+We note that SN~2011fe ($z=2.049$) is ranked second using this method.

-$z = 2.06$ is slightly higher than the valued determined by {\tt NGSF}, however, if we exclude \ion{Ca}{2} features, ($1.3 - 2.2\mu m$) we obtain $z = 2.049 \pm 0.007$.
+$z = 2.06$ is slightly higher than the valued determined by {\tt NGSF}, however, if we exclude \ion{Ca}{2} features, ($1.3 - 2.2\mu m$) we obtain $z = 2.049 \pm 0.005$.
 This discrepancy results primarily from a difference between the \ion{Si}{2} and \ion{Ca}{2} ejecta velocities relative to low-$z$ SNe~Ia which is discussed in detail in \autoref{s:vel}.
 We summarize our redshift fitting results in \autoref{tab:specfit}.

-The {\tt kaepora} redshift fit using the larger wavelength range results in a \ion{Si}{2} ejecta velocity of $-12{,}200$ \kms which would make \CosmosSNIa a high-velocity SN~Ia.
-Given the good match to SN~2011fe using multiple methods, we favor the lower value solution.
+The {\tt kaepora} redshift fit using the larger wavelength range results in a \ion{Si}{2} ejecta velocity of $-12{,}200$ \kms which would make \CosmosSNIa a HV SN~Ia.
+Given the good match to SN~2011fe (which is not a HV SN~Ia) using multiple methods, we favor the lower value solution.
 Therefore, we adopt $z = 2.05 \pm 0.01$ for \CosmosSNIa for the remainder of this work.
 However, we discuss the implications of assuming a slightly larger redshift in \autoref{s:vel} (see \autoref{fig:spec_meas}).